porscheofficial/nx-plugins/packages/nx-oagen/README.md

 # @porscheofficial/nx-oagen

-This plugin should helps with setting up nx libraries for typescript api-clients that are generated using openapi-generator.
+This plugin helps with setting up nx libraries for typescript api-clients that are generated using openapi-generator.
 It is merely a wrapper for the tools provided by [openapi-generator](https://github.com/OpenAPITools/openapi-generator).

 For reference: This library was generated with `nx g @nrwl/nx-plugin:plugin nx-oagen`.